Idaho Sherriff searching for missing mushroom hunter

-IDAHO, USA — The Idaho Country Sherriff's department is searching for a missing 76-year-old man who was last scene foraging for mushrooms Saturday.
+IDAHO, USA — The Idaho Country Sherriff's department is searching for a missing 76-year-old man who was last seen foraging for mushrooms Saturday.

-John “Mack” McBoyle was last scene in the area of forest road 2000, near Fish Creek Campground.
+John “Mack” McBoyle was last seen in the area of forest road 2000, near Fish Creek Campground.

 Search Dogs, Two Bear Air & Rescue, and other volunteers have conducted a thorough search of the area.
 McBoyle's car has been located but they are still looking for the hunter.